SharePoint/sp-dev-docs/docs/general-development/how-to-customize-page-layouts-for-a-catalog-based-site-in-sharepoint.md

 ---
-title: How to Customize page layouts for a catalog-based site in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 21d8db99-73b3-4429-b6cb-04e375af9f55
+title: How to Customize page layouts for a catalog-based site in SharePoint ms.prod: SHAREPOINT ms.assetid: 21d8db99-73b3-4429-b6cb-04e375af9f55
 ---

-# How to: Customize page layouts for a catalog-based site in SharePoint 2013
+# How to: Customize page layouts for a catalog-based site in SharePoint
-Learn how to create and customize category page and catalog-item page layouts for a SharePoint Server 2013 cross-site publishing site.
+Learn how to create and customize category page and catalog-item page layouts for a SharePoint cross-site publishing site.
 ## Prerequisites for creating and customizing page layouts for a catalog-based site
 <a name="bk_prereqs"> </a>